US CASTINGS

 NOTE MI 24

-Suppliers performing work under this order shall implement and control process to ensure the prevention of counterfeit or suspected counterfeit part use including product(s) delivered to US Castings.
+Suppliers performing work under this order shall implement and control process to ensure the prevention of counterfeit or suspected counterfeit part use including product(s) delivered to US Casting

 Supplier, if eligible for utilization of the Government-Industry Data Exchange Program (GIDEP), shall utilize the GIDEP process to screen their material and products for risks, taking appropriate mitigating actions when necessary, and alert the industry of encountered counterfeit parts.